-We have acted as legal advisers as to the laws of the Cayman Islands to Xunlei Limited, an exempted company incorporated with limited liability in the Cayman Islands (the "Company"), in connection with the filing by the Company with the United States Securities and Exchange Commission (the "SEC") of an annual report on Form 20-F for the year ended 31 December 2022 ("Form 20-F").
+We have acted as legal advisers as to the laws of the Cayman Islands to Xunlei Limited, an exempted company incorporated with limited liability in the Cayman Islands (the "Company"), in connection with the filing by the Company with the United States Securities and Exchange Commission (the "SEC") of an annual report on Form 20-F for the year ended 31 December 2023 ("Form 20-F").

 We hereby consent to the reference of our name under the heading "Item 10.
 Additional Information - E. Taxation - Cayman Islands Taxation" and "Item 16G.
-Corporate Governance" in the Form 20-F, and further consent to the incorporation by reference into the Registration Statement on Form S-8 (File No. 333-200633) filed on 28 November 2014 and the Registration Statement on Form S-8 (File No. 333-257701) filed on 6 July 2021 of the summary of our opinion under these headings in the Form 20-F. We also consent to the filing of this consent letter with the SEC as an exhibit to the Form 20-F.
+Corporate Governance" in the Form 20-F, and further consent to the incorporation by reference into the Registration Statement on Form S-8 (File No. 333-200633) filed on 28 November 2014, and the Registration Statement on Form S-8 (File No. 333-27701) filed on 6 July 2021 and the Registration Statement on Form S-8 (File No. 333-272690) filed on 16 June 2023 of the summary of our opinion under these headings in the Form 20-F. We also consent to the filing of this consent letter with the SEC as an exhibit to the Form 20-F.